by Timothy W. Stanley, Esq.

 - Limitations on the value of Medicaid Applicant’s homestead

-The home will only be exempt for MaineCare qualification purposes if the equity in the property is $750,000 or lower.
-This number may increase yearly.
-However this does not apply if the spouse is living in the home.
-(In many states the number is now $560,000).
+The home will only be exempt for MaineCare qualification purposes if the equity in the property is $878,000 or lower.
+This number may increase every year.
+If a spouse is still living in the home, the home remains exempt, even if its value is higher than $878,000.

 - Requiring use of the income-first rule in providing support to the Community Spouse

 When a nursing home resident becomes eligible for MaineCare, all of his or her income, less certain deductions, must be paid to the nursing home.
-The deductions include a $40-a-month personal needs allowance, a deduction for any uncovered medical costs (including medical insurance premiums), and in the case of a married applicant, where appropriate, an allowance he or she must pay to the spouse that continues to live at home.
+The deductions include a $40-a-month personal needs allowance and a deduction for any uncovered medical costs (including medical insurance premiums).

-The federal law does not abolish either the “income first” or “resource first” techniques.
-Instead, the federal law mandates the use of the “income first” technique.
-If the Community Spouse can raise his or her income to the amount permitted by the MaineCare regulations by utilizing income of the nursing home spouse, then the spouse will not be able to keep any assets in excess of the $120,900 limitation.
+In the case of a married applicant, the nursing home resident may contribute some of his/her income to the Community Spouse (the spouse not in the nursing home) if the Community Spouse’s income is less than the Minimum Monthly Income Standard of $2057.50 until they reach that amount.
+If the Community Spouse can raise his or her income to that amount by utilizing income of the nursing home spouse, then the Community spouse will not be able to keep any assets in excess of the $126,420 limitation.

-However, if the Community Spouse’s income still does not meet the amount permitted under MaineCare after full utilization of the nursing home spouse’s income, the spouse may still be able to exempt assets in excess of the $120,900 limitation, to the extent they are needed to produce income.
+However, if the Community Spouse’s income still does not meet the amount permitted under MaineCare after full utilization of the nursing home spouse’s income, the Community spouse may still be able to exempt assets in excess of the $126,420 limitation, to the extent they are needed to produce income.

 In all circumstances, the income of the community spouse will continue undisturbed; he or she will not have to use his or her income to support the nursing home spouse.

 In some cases, the community spouse is also entitled to share in all or a portion of the monthly income of the nursing home spouse.
 DHHS determines an income floor for the community spouse, known as the minimum monthly maintenance needs allowance, or MMMNA, which, under a complicated formula, is calculated for each community spouse based on his or her housing costs.
-The MMMNA may range from a low of $2,002.50 to a high of $3,022.50 a month.
-These amounts are changed when DHHS gets to doing so.
+The MMMNA may range from a low of $2,002.50 to a high of $3,160.50 a month.
+These amounts are changed frequently.

 - Hardship Waiver policy